Steps in the Single IRB Review Process for Initial Applications

 Part Two: Reviewing on Behalf of the Relying Institution

-After the overall study is approved, the assigned HSD Reliance Administrator will set up shell sites in Zipline for the study and provide specific instructions to the UW study team for how to collect and submit site materials for IRB review.
+After the overall study is approved, the assigned HSD Reliance Administrator will set up shell site applications in Zipline for the study and provide specific instructions to the UW study team for how to collect and submit site materials for IRB review.
 The UW study team must provide the relying site study teams with copies of approved materials from Zipline before the relying sites can complete their site materials.
-The IRB will typically require:
+The UW IRB will typically require:

 - A completed SUPPLEMENT Site Application (No Contact) or SUPPLEMENT Site Application (Contact) depending on the activities to be conducted by the relying institution.
 This supplement should be completed by the relying institution study teams in coordination with their IRB or HRPP office.